SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 - Creation time/expiration time: refers to the creation time and fee expiration time of the current NAT gateway.
 - Billing method: refers to the billing method specified when the current NAT gateway is created.

-The operations on the list refer to operations on a single NAT gateway instance, including deleting and modifying security groups, and you can search and filter the NAT gateway resource list through the search box, supporting fuzzy search.
+The operations on the list refer to operations on a single NAT gateway instance, including deleting and modifying security groups, and you can search and filter the NAT gateway resource list through the search box, supporting approximate search .

 To facilitate tenants' resource statistics and maintenance, the platform supports downloading the list of all NAT gateway resources owned by the current user as an Excel table.
 You can also delete NAT gateways in batches.